 People with poor diet, alcoholism, and some types of slow-growing tumors called carcinoid tumors might be at risk for niacin deficiency.

 itching, and redness of the face, arms, and chest, as well as headaches.
 Starting with small doses of niacin and taking 325 mg of aspirin before each dose of niacin will help reduce the flushing reaction.
 Usually, this reaction goes away as the body gets used to the medication.
 Alcohol can make the flushing reaction worse.
 Avoid large amounts of alcohol while taking niacin.

 Other minor side effects of niacin and niacinamide are stomach upset, intestinal gas, dizziness, pain in the mouth, and other problems.

 When doses of over 3 grams per day of niacin are taken, more serious side effects can happen.
 These include liver problems, gout, ulcers of the digestive tract, loss of vision, high blood sugar, irregular heartbeat, and other serious problems.
 Similar side effects can happen with large doses of niacinamide.

-Niacin and niacinamide are also safe for pregnant and breast-feeding women when taken in the recommended amounts.
-The recommended amount of niacin is 18 mg per day during pregnancy and 19 mg per day while breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Niacin and niacinamide are LIKELY SAFE for pregnant and breast-feeding women when taken in the recommended amounts.
+The recommended amount of niacin for pregnant or breast-feeding women is 30 mg per day for women under 18 years of age, and 35 mg for women over 18.